 "Easing the burdens on veterans as well as their families and friends-it's the top priority of my life, right after taking care of my own family," Robert says.
 "When you lose a loved one too early, it changes your life forever.
 It leaves a void.
-I know we can't heal that void completely, but we can fill to take center stage.
-He obliged.

-it with new experiences and new friends, and lessen some of that pain.
+I know we can't heal that void completely, but we can fill it with new experiences and new friends, and lessen some of that pain.
 Their families will never be whole, but through experiences like this, we become a new family."